mbrand12/t10/DEVCORE.md

 When a hero looks upon a crest he will recall what room it leads to if he had visited it.
 It could be also used as a way of navigation.

+Following will be some very basic guidelines, so that I can have some direction while developing the rooms.

+##### EntranceRoom

+Idea is to introduce the player with the commands via narration.
+The hero is in front of a gate and everything is depressing.
+This leads the player to assume that this will be a dark and gloomy story, but weather it will be is left to be seen.

+##### R11 - EmptyRoom

+A seemingly empty room until the hero tries to leave.

+##### R12 - SimpleRoom

+The Hero finds the peace of the plot right away but the narration in the room might hint that there is a greater secret in there, even though there wont be, or maybe it will.

+##### R13 - ArmorRoom

+Hero gets trapped in the room by a big metal armor robot, hero needs to activate and equip the armor to battle the robot in order to get the peace that is powering it and to be able to get out.
+Narratively the Hero doesn't know what a robot is.

+##### R14 - BossRoom

+Hero needs all but one plot peace and some other items to be able to battle this boss.
+The hero will be able to engage the Boss but will lose if Hero doesn't have a specific item (or maybe an armor from the Armor room) etc.

+##### R21 - JungeRoom

+The hero needs to help the soldiers to get to the helicopter.
+For some reason the soldiers see Hero as their sergeant/commander and will follow their orders.
+Getting them to the chopper dispels the room and the Hero is able to proceed.

+##### R22 - TrapRoom

+A hallway like room filled with traps that the Hero must overcome to get to the other side, when the Hero returns from the room from the other side Hero must overcome the traps again but this time in reverse, the award is the plot peace and the free pass trough the hallway like room.

+##### R23 - MazeRoom

+A maze in which something hunts the Hero, if hero makes three mistakes the something kills the hero.

+##### R31 - HiddenDoorRoom

+At first the room looks just like a room with a door on each side and a peace that is relatively easy to find, then a much harder puzzle opens the hidden third door.

+##### R32 - MachineryRoom

+Hero gets to operate a complex machinery which can lead the Hero to the puzzle peace or any of the two doors.
+All the parts are evident, the room should focus on the machinery.

+##### R4 - HallRoom

+A big room in which many characters appear which Hero can talk to, some appear only when a puzzle is complete in some of the rooms.
+Some are there to provide hints and details to the story.

+##### EndRoom

+A room that is the same as the entrance room but much more positive.

 #### Hero

 Hero will have have hit points or chances.
 Hit points can be depleted by